Introduction to Mountaineering Boots

 - Choose a boot model and manufacturer that fit you best.
 Do not choose a boot based on cost, color, or other cosmetics.
 Ensure the boot is sized correctly to allow for heel lift and room for your toes.

-- Any style of boot can give you blisters or shin bang.
+- Any style of boot can give you blisters or shin bang when first using them.
 We recommend always bringing moleskin, band-aids, and duct tape in case you experience this.

 - Make sure you break in your boots before your trip.
 Wear them on local trails to see how your toes and heels feel on uphill and downhill slopes.

 - For specialized boot fitting in Seattle, we recommend you visit the experts at Jim Mates at Custom Boot Service.

 We ask that you please take the time to invest in the right type of boot for your trip.
 If you bring the wrong style of boot, you may not be able to participate in the climb.
 If your boots prove inadequate or too painful during a climb, you also may jeopardize your teammates’ success.

 * Please Note: Hiking or trekking boots are not allowed on any Northwest Alpine Guides trips.

 Single Mountaineering Boots

-Leather, synthetic, or hybrid single mountaineering boots come in various styles ranging from heavyweight models that offer better water resistance and warmth at higher altitudes, to lightweight boots designed for warmer, dryer, summer-like conditions.
+Leather, synthetic, or hybrid single mountaineering boots come in various styles ranging from heavyweight insulated models that offer better water resistance and warmth at higher altitudes, to lightweight boots designed for warmer, dryer, summer-like conditions.
 Single mountaineering boots can come with fully rigid soles or more flexible soles, and offer varying degrees of ankle support.